-The 2011 inspection of the LUCs at SS016 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
-There is no evidence that the PAH-impacted soil has been disturbed either with or without proper authorization.
+The 2013 inspection of the LUCs at SS016 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+There is no evidence that the PAH-impacted soil has been disturbed.
 A warning sign has been posted on a tree in the middle of the site to notify base workers of the presence of the controlled area.
-Photograph 2 in Appendix B of this report shows the controlled area at SS016.
+Photograph 2 in Appendix A of this report shows the controlled area at SS016.

-The controlled area at SS016 is located one block from the Asset Management office, and a Travis AFB restoration project manager drives by the controlled area during visits to the Central Groundwater Treatment Plant.
-As a result, at least one Travis AFB environmental restoration project manager drives by the controlled area at least on a monthly basis.
+The controlled area at SS016 is located three blocks from the AFCEC IST office, and an AFCEC restoration project manager drives by the controlled area during visits to the Central Groundwater Treatment Plant.
+As a result, at least one AFCEC restoration project manager drives by the controlled area on a monthly basis.